 RFPAs are creatures of Oregon statute.
 Formed under the concept of "Neighbors Helping Neighbors," they are organized to authorize rancher participation in fire suppression on private and state rangelands where there had been no existing fire protection.
 The all-volunteer crews of ranchers receive training from the Oregon Department of Forestry.
-Under agreements with the federal government known as Memoranda of Understanding, RFPAs are authorized to respond on federal lands as well.
 In Frenchglen's case, its agreement is with the Bureau of Land Management and the Malheur National Wildlife Refuge.

 According to Gary, Frenchglen's relationship with the BLM was "rough in the beginning.
 There weren't all that many RFPAs at the time.
 They weren't sure of us, and we didn't really understand what they were doing.
 There wasn't a lot of trust.

 "The government presented our RFPA with a Memorandum of Understanding that we felt was unworkable.
 It was written in 'government-ese' and, we felt, put us at the mercy of the government and without any ability to accomplish what we wanted to do as an RFPA."

-Under Gary's leadership as President, the Frenchglen RFPA negotiated with the federal government to come up with a Memorandum of Understanding (MOU) that clearly sets forth the obligations of the RFPA and the government.
-Most importantly, the MOU gives the RFPA what it needed the most - the right to be "in the tent" to help fire incident commanders make the decisions that have to be made in fighting fires.
+Under Gary's leadership as President, the Frenchglen RFPA negotiated with the federal government to come up with a Memorandum of Understanding (MOU) that clearly set forth the obligations of the RFPA and the government.
+Most importantly, the MOU gave the RFPA what it needed the most - the right to be "in the tent" to help fire incident commanders make the decisions that have to be made in fighting fires.
 This was the biggest change from the way fires had been managed.
-The Frenchglen MOU has now been adopted by all Oregon RFPAs.
+The Frenchglen MOU was adopted by all Oregon RFPAs.
+(A new MOU is now in place, the prior one having expired on its own terms.
+Many of the prior MOU's provisions now appear in the operating plan to the new MOU.)

 Progress was happening on other fronts.
-Chad Karges, Manager of the Malheur National Wildlife Refuge and one of the founders of the High Desert Partnership, invited Gary to join the Harney County Wildfire Collaborative.
+Chad Karges, one of the founders of the High Desert Partnership, invited Gary to join the Harney County Wildfire Collaborative.
 "While our participation in the Collaborative at first was a bit rocky, it is one of the best things I've done.
 Ranchers, the environmental community, and representatives of state and federal agencies have come together.
 We now know each other's concerns, and we are working on projects to reduce the occurrence of extensive fires.